jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 A Yocto recipe is provided to download the latest supported FVP version.

 The recipe is located at ``${WORKSPACE}/meta-arm/meta-arm/recipes-devtools/fvp/fvp-corstone1000.bb``.
+This recipe supports selecting different Corstone‑1000 FVP models via MACHINE_FEATURES:

+- ``cortexa320``      use the Cortex-A320 Host Processor with Ethos U85 enabled FVP build
+- (default)           use the Cortex-A35 Host Processor with Cortex-M3 External System FVP build

-The latest FVP version is ``11.23.25`` and is automatically downloaded and installed when using the ``runfvp`` command as detailed below.
+The latest FVP version is ``11.23.25`` for Corstone-1000 with Cortex-A35 and ``11.30.27`` for
+Corstone-1000 with Cortex-A320, and each model is automatically downloaded and installed when using the ``runfvp`` command as detailed below.

 .. note::